 A Rainbow of Carrots: Beautiful, Healthful, Flavorful • Article

 Most types of carrots can be planted in the spring for summer harvests.
-There are a few exceptions to this, involving variation between different varieties' reproductive triggers and changes in flavor with temperature.
+There are a few exceptions to this, involving variations between different varieties' reproductive triggers and flavors, corresponding to changes in temperature.

 - Flavor.
-Though most types can be planted in the spring for summer harvest, in some varieties, maturation during the warmer weather of summer can result in off-flavors that are unpleasant.
+Although most types can be planted in the spring for summer harvest, in some varieties, maturation during the warmer weather of summer can result in off-flavors that are unpleasant.

-As a result of these factors, it is important to choose the right varieties for your spring sowings.
-Look for these three criteria when choosing which varieties to plant in spring:
+These variations are why it is important to choose the right varieties for your spring sowings.
+Look for these 3 criteria when choosing varieties to plant in spring:

 - Varieties described as having good flavor even in warm conditions.

 - Earlier-maturing varieties, so they will be ready to harvest before temperatures become too warm.

 - Types/varieties that are not characteristically prone to bolting.

 Just as the flavor of some carrots can be ruined by warmer temperatures, fall-harvested carrot flavor tends to be better because the roots mature under cooler conditions.
 After a few light frosts, carrot roots often become even sweeter, which explains why fall-harvested carrots are so popular.